 With these thoughts in mind, I decided to design 2 set ideas based on the gown design and that sentimental context underneath it.

-This set design is more traditional and focuses on the actual gown design.
+Invite design set #2 is more traditional and focuses on the actual gown design.
 I take the most prominent aesthetic, the ruffled skirt, and incorporated it into a circle invitation.
-The wedding invite has the same function here; it’s a pocket for the RSVP card and envelope, which are both a simple square shape using script calligraphy and serif font.
+The wedding invite has the same function here; it's a pocket for the RSVP card and envelope, which are both a simple square shape using script calligraphy and serif font.